actool/eslint-plugin-actool/docs/overview.md

 ```

 ## Conception
-Long time it was open question - <u>"User receive "actool/..." alert but how can he (or she) can fix it?</u>
+Long time it was open question

+> User receive "actool/..." alert but how can he (or she) can fix it?

 We stick the idea, that **developer should update comments often as possible**